 In my early 40’s, I began to experience difficulty urinating.
 I learned from a urologist that I had BPH, Benign prostatic hyperplasia.
 BPH is a benign growth of the prostate, that, over time, as it continues to grow, makes it harder and harder for a man to pee.
 A man’s prostate, like his ears and nose, continues to grow as he ages.
 Ok, who designed this system?
-BPH effects most men at some point in their lives.
+BPH affects most men at some point in their lives.

 There are two options for BPH: surgery or medication.
 More recently surgery is divided into two categories: real surgery with micro-knives or lasers and a number of newer “minimally invasive procedures”.
 Before surgery is ever considered, medication is usually the first line of treatment.

 I held off BPH medications as long as I could.
 But a few years ago, peeing became nearly impossible.
-The medications that I tried helped to varying degrees, but no medication fully restored my ability to “pass water” with the ease of a young man.
+The medications that I tried helped somewhat, but no medication fully restored my ability to “pass water” with the ease of a young man.
 Rapaflo, one of the newer drugs, helped restore my ability to pee quickly and better than the older drugs I tried like tamsulosin, (generic Flomax).
 Over time, however, as my prostate has continued to grow, and it has again become difficult to pee.

-Another lovely side effect of the drug was my disappearing orgasm, which over time has almost ceased to exist.
+Another lovely side effect of the drug was my disappearing orgasms, which over time has almost ceased to exist.
 It is a sad state of affairs.
 This disappearing orgasm is not unique to me.
 I read the stories of other men online who described similar experiences with the drug.
 This does not mean that I do not have a sex life.
 I have a very active sex life with my partner, but I just do not have much of an orgasm.

 When the medication fails, surgery is the next option.
-The problem with almost all of the surgeries today is that they can cause erectile disfunction and can ruin a man’s ability to have an orgasm.
+The problem with almost all of the surgeries today is that they can cause erectile dysfunction and can ruin a man’s ability to have an orgasm.

-One of the important aspects of this procedure is that it does not damage a man’s sexual functioning.
-The procedure took place and within a week or two I did experience about a month where it was easier to pee, before peeing became difficult again.
+One of the important aspects of the TUMT procedure is that it does not damage a man’s sexual functioning.
+The procedure took place and within a week or two I did experience, for about a month, that it was easier to pee, before peeing became difficult again.
 There is a known failure rate with this procedure and I was one of the failures.
 Two months after the procedure I was again taking Rapaflo BPH medication.

 Over time, even with the medication, it has gotten harder to pee.
 I also want my orgasms back.
 After searching online again, I have settled on a new procedure called UroLift, which implants permanent devices to hold the lobes of the prostate apart, thus allowing urine to flow better.
 I am scheduled to have this procedure in two weeks.
 According to the manufacturer, the UroLift procedure does not affect sexual functioning, which for me is key.

 As I approach this new procedure for BPH, it is not without trepidation.
 I do not like the idea of a permanent device implanted in my prostate.
 I worry about the long term implications of this implanted device.
 I also worry about lifestyle things like going through security at airports and being pulled aside by security because they detect metal in my body.
 I emailed the company that makes UroLift and was told that these devices are not picked up by airport scanning systems.
 I hope not.
-Generally I am nervous about any medical procedure where my penis plays a central role.
+Generally, I am nervous about any medical procedure where my penis plays a central role.

 Fears aside, I have made up my mind to go forward and the procedure is scheduled.
 I am hoping to have my orgasms back and my urine flowing freely.
-We will see.